spotlightpa/poor-richard/content/news/2022-04-14-SPLGUVMONEY14.md

 Some of their campaigns have been fueled primarily by small donations of $25 to $250.
 Others have benefited from multimillion-dollar infusions of cash.
 Yet others have poured millions of dollars of their own money into their campaign war chests in the hopes of pulling ahead of the pack, according to the <a href="https://www.campaignfinanceonline.pa.gov/Pages/CFReportSearch.aspx" target="_blank">latest campaign finance reports</a>.

-That money has helped them crisscross the state, hit the television airwaves, cut digital ads, print mailers, and pay steep salaries to a bevy of consultants and campaign finance advisors.
+That money has helped them crisscross the state, hit the television airwaves, cut digital ads, print mailers, and pay steep salaries to a bevy of consultants and campaign finance advisers.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/tips/?flag_text=ELECTION%202022&tip_text=Spotlight%20PA%20is%20covering%20Pennsylvania's%202022%20gubernatorial%20and%20legislative%20elections%20%E2%80%94%20and%20we%20want%20you%20to%20help%20shape%20our%20stories.%20%3Cb%3ETell%20us%20what%20you%20want%20to%20know%20about%20those%20races%2C%20and%20send%20us%20any%20questions%20you%20have%20about%20the%20voting%20system.%3C%2Fb%3E%20Use%20the%20form%20below%20to%20reach%20our%20election%20team.&form_name=elections-embed"></div>

 Though the race to lure more and bigger donors is only expected to intensify as the May 17 primary draws closer, it appears unlikely to shatter records.
 Pennsylvania in recent years has made national headlines for its expensive primary contests for governor — at least on the Democratic side.

 In 2014, for instance, Tom Wolf edged out three opponents in a primary race that cost $36.6 million.
 He eventually won the general election.
-Before that, the bruising primary between former Democratic Gov. Ed Rendell and now U.S. Sen. Bob Casey cost an eye-popping <a href="https://old.post-gazette.com/election/20020522govrace0522p1.asp">$30 million</a>.
+Before that, the bruising primary between former Democratic Gov. Ed Rendell and now Sen. Bob Casey cost an eye-popping <a href="https://old.post-gazette.com/election/20020522govrace0522p1.asp">$30 million</a>.

 This year’s general election, however, could quickly <a href="https://www.pennlive.com/news/2022/01/pa-likely-to-shatter-80-million-record-for-spending-in-a-governors-race.html">make history</a> when it comes to spending.

 The Republican candidate who emerges victorious in the primary will face state Attorney General Josh Shapiro, a Democrat who is running unopposed.
-As the Republicans have fought for campaign superiority, Shapiro began the year with <a href="https://www.pennlive.com/news/2022/02/shapiro-sets-campaign-cash-record-to-start-election-year-dave-white-jake-corman-lead-republicans-in-fundraising.html">$13.4 million on hand</a> — and raised another $4.5 million in the first three months of this year.
-(Spotlight PA will soon publish a separate analysis of Shapiro’s donors.)
+As the Republicans have fought for campaign superiority, Shapiro began the year with <a href="https://www.pennlive.com/news/2022/02/shapiro-sets-campaign-cash-record-to-start-election-year-dave-white-jake-corman-lead-republicans-in-fundraising.html">$13.4 million on hand</a> — and raised an additional $4.5 million in the first three months of this year. (<a href="https://www.spotlightpa.org/news/2022/04/pa-election-day-2022-primary-josh-shapiro-fundraising" target="_blank">Read Spotlight PA’s analysis of Shapiro’s donors</a>.)

 Here’s what we know about the Republican field’s donors, based on their most recent campaign finance reports covering the first three months of 2022 (the next report is due in early May):